BSFishy/homelab/README.md

 # homelab

 Setup for running my homelab configuration.
-Currently, this is just a Docker Compose configuration, however I might expand this to include some sort of bootstrap script to streamline the configuration and preparation of the Docker setup.
+This includes both configuration for Docker services, as well as an orchestration utility.
+The utility will automatically negotiate port numbers for all of the services, read in environment variables for use in the Docker compose files, and automatically configure a Cloudflare tunnel.

 ## Usage